Literacy in China: Deng Xiaoping period

 Deng Xiaoping, who returned to politics for the third time in 1977, first proposed to "set things right" in September 1977 and resumed the college entrance examination, which had been suspended for ten years due to the Cultural Revolution.
 On 19 September 1977, Deng Xiaoping and the heads of the Ministry of Education, Liu Xiyao, Yong Wentao, and Li Qi, talked about the reversal of the educational front during the ten-year Cultural Revolution, with Deng Xiaoping stating that "If you made a mistake in the past, repeat it and correct it.
 In any case, the language should be clear and ambiguous, which will not solve the problem.
 Do things quickly, don't procrastinate."

 In October 1978, Deng Xiaoping proposed that "education is the most fundamental cause of a nation", rejecting the belief of Zhang Chunqiao, one of the Gang of Four, that the fact that "the whole country is illiterate is also a victory".
 Based on the restoration of the literacy order in 1977, the State Council of the People's Republic of China promulgated the Directive on Literacy Eradication on 6 November 1978, which put forward the basic principles of eradicating illiteracy among young people aged 12 to 45 years and improving the literacy of those who have already become literate.

 In December 1978, when the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party was held, Deng Xiaoping became the second-generation supreme leader of the People's Republic of China.
 Afterwards, several measures were proposed with the goal of accelerating rural development, which introduced deepening rural economic reforms, including literacy being reintroduced into the agenda.

 At the end of 1978, the population of mainland China was close to 1 billion, 81 percent of whom were farmers.
 240 million were illiterate, and the illiteracy rate reached 25 percent, with 30–40 percent of the young and middle-aged being illiterate.
 From 1978 to 1980, literacy developed rapidly, and the slogan "Compulsory education" was put forward when putting things right.
-During the Chinese economic reform, Deng Xiaoping put forward the view that "intellectuals are already part of the working class themselves" and "respect knowledge, respect talents and oppose the erroneous idea of not respecting intellectuals".
+During the reform and opening up, Deng Xiaoping put forward the view that "intellectuals are already part of the working class themselves" and "respect knowledge, respect talents and oppose the erroneous idea of not respecting intellectuals".